Goldfish Swim Bladder Disorder Treatments

 If treatment isn't started soon after a fish is seen distressed, it can lead to permanent imbalance.

-Fish that float to the surface will soon develop redness on the belly or dorsal area where the skin is exposed to the air for any length of time.
+Fish that float to the surface will soon develop redness on the belly or dorsal area if the skin is exposed to the air for any length of time.

 Swim bladder disorders aren't contagious, but an affected fish needs to be moved to a sick bay to administer the treatments.
 You also need to observe what waste the fish is passing, which can't be easily seen in a planted aquarium or one with gravel on the bottom.

-The water in the sick bay should be fresh aged water, not water from the aquarium or pond as this may have caused the problem.
+The water in the sick bay should be fresh, not water from the aquarium or pond as, this may have caused the problem.

 Aquarium Salt